WyattBlue/auto-editor/README.md

 There are many more features in auto-editor, including **adding in background music** that automatically gets quieter, and **zooming in** the video when it gets especially loud.

+[See the docs](https://github.com/WyattBlue/auto-editor/blob/master/resources/docs.md) for more commands and usages.

 ## Installing Auto-Editor
  1. Download and Install the Latest Version of [Python 3](https://www.python.org/downloads/).